devrohaan/A1_19314431_Lucene/README.md

 #### CS7IS3-A-SEM202-201920-INFORMATION-RETRIEVAL-AND-WEB-SEARCH

 **Name: Rohan Dilip Bagwe**

 **TCDID: 19314431**

 **COURSE: MSc COMPUTER SCIENCE INTELLIGET SYSTEMS**

 # Assignment 1: Lucene - A Full-text Search Library

-> Abstract—Apache Lucene is an open source, high-performance, full-text search engine library written completely in Java and released under the Apache License 2.0.
+> Apache Lucene is an open source, high-performance, full-text search engine library written completely in Java and released under the Apache License 2.0.
 Lucene is suitable for any application or website that requires full-text indexing and searching functionality.
 This is a short report explaining the design, implementation and performance evaluation of a text-only search engine built on Cranfield collection.

 ### :paperclip: Execution Cookbook